-- Not including all your income on your taxes such as leaving out a 1099 you received from the Child Care Resource and Referral agency for subsidized care. - Taking off too many expenses or ones that are really high like a provider who claimed \$40,000 in cell phone expenses for themselves each year. - Taking a very large loss on your business or having losses year after year businesses will take a loss from time to time (we'll review that later in this tool) but you want to avoid having losses that are far more than what you earned.
-After all, if your business regularly loses more money than it earns the IRS may be curious about why you continue to operate it! - Claiming 100% use of your vehicle.
-Some of you may have a van or car you use for transportation for your business - that's allowed.
+- Taking off too many expenses or ones that are high like claiming \$40,000 in cell phone expenses but your business doesn't require high phone usage. - Taking a very large loss on your business or having losses year after year businesses will take a loss from time to time (we'll review that later), but you want to avoid having losses that are far more than what you earned.
+After all, if your business regularly loses more money than it earns, the IRS may be curious about why you continue to operate it! - Not reporting payments from apps such as Zelle, Cash App, or Venmo. - Misclassifying an employee as a 1099 contractor, and not paying employment taxes on their wages. - Claiming 100% use of your vehicle.
+Some of you may have a van or car you use for your business - that's allowed.
 However, reporting that the vehicle is only used for work (and never for personal reasons) can draw attention since it is less common.

-As you can see, many red flags can be easily avoided through proper preparation of your taxes.
+As you can see, many red flags can be easily avoided through proper understanding of and preparation for your taxes.